Part One: Learn Better Count Chinese Numbers 1 to 10000

 用中文读一位数 0 至 9 时，只需用中文读出数字即可，无需在末尾读出它们的中文数位名称或计数单位。

 Key 04.
-Read Each From Higher to Lower Places To Count Two-Digit or Larger Chinese Numbers
+Read From Higher to Lower Places For Two-or-More-Digits

 To read out multi-digit numbers in Chinese, please read each digit of the number from the left (higher position) to the right (lower position), as the same as the sequence of reading numbers in English or other languages.